LDWLab/Ribovision_2.0_GT/populate_db/README.md

 each taxonomic level has a parent, except the superkingdoms, which have a parent set to 0.

-New species can uploaded by providing a list of taxonomic identifiers to the [upload_taxonomy2.py](./Phylogeny/upload_taxonomy2.py) script:
+New species can be uploaded by providing a list of taxonomic identifiers to the [upload_taxonomy2.py](./Phylogeny/upload_taxonomy2.py) script:

 > upload_taxonomy2.py PATH_TO_NEW_TAXIDS NEW_TAXONOMY_JSON DB_USERNAME -dl -commit